Simple Local Computation Algorithms for the General Lovasz Local Lemma

 Our results can also handle applications of the LLL in non-uniform settings, i.e., where the probabilities of bad events may vary significantly.
 For example, it is known that a hypergraph $\mathcal{H}$ with minimum edge size at least $3$ where every vertex lies in at most $\Delta_i$ edges of size $i$ is $2$-colorable, if $\sum_i \Delta_i 2^{-i/2 } \le \frac{1}{ 6 \sqrt{2} }$ (see Theorem 19.2 in~\cite{mike_book}).

 Using our main theorem we can design a local algorithm for this problem when the number of queries is polylogarithmic.
-(Our main result, as well as extensions of the techniques in~\cite{Ronitt} can be applied to give local algorithms with no restriction on the number of queries, but under significantly stronger assumptions for the $\Delta_i$.
+(Our main result, as well as extensions of the techniques in~\cite{Ronitt}, can be applied to give local algorithms with no restriction on the number of queries, but under significantly stronger assumptions for the $\Delta_i$.
 In particular, in these cases the fact that constraints corresponding to large hyperedges are ``easier'' to fix cannot be captured.)

 \begin{theorem} Fix $\epsilon > 0$ arbitarily small and $D>0$ arbitrarily large.
 Let $\mathcal{H}_{\epsilon, D}$ be the set of hypergraphs with minimum edge size at least $3$, where each vertex lies in at most $\Delta_i \le D$ edges of size $i$ such that